 Original Release: Intense Records, 1992

-Deliverance was riding high in the late '80s Christian metal underground thanks to the fast-n-furious, no frills thrash metal style featured on their first three classic studio albums - Deliverance (1989), Weapons of Our Warfare (1990) and What A Joke (1991).
+Deliverance quickly became a major player in the late '80s Christian metal underground thanks to the fast-n-furious, no frills thrash metal style featured on their first three classic studio albums: Deliverance (1989), Weapons of Our Warfare (1990) and What A Joke (1991).
 The "Weapons of Our Warfare" music video had been played on MTV's Headbanger's Ball, Deliverance had sold several hundred thousand records, and they were widely considered to be the Christian scene's version of Metallica.

-The mournful "From Once Was" has a darker Queensryche feel, and the frenzied speed metal of "Self Monger" has one of my favorite lyrics on the album - "What do you win if you gain the world and you lose your own soul?"
+The mournful "From Once Was" has a dark, moody feel ala Queensryche, and the frenzied speed metal of "Self Monger" has one of my favorite lyrics on the album - "What do you win if you gain the world and you lose your own soul?"

 A cover of Daniel Amos' "Horrendous Disc" (from the 1981 album of the same name) is a theatrical, piano-tinged epic, with gang choruses and harmonic point/counterpoint vocals similar to progressive/power metal bands like Savatage.
 "Lord of Dreams" is another heads-down crunchy metal track and the atmospheric "Ramming Speed" shows hints of Iron Maiden.

 On the utterly frenzied, four-on-the-floor "Entombed," Deliverance throws their "old" fans a bone, recapturing their old-school "thrash" sound, complete with a mosh part in the mid-section.
 The album closes out with a "remix" of 1990's classic "Weapons of Our Warfare," which honestly doesn't sound that different from the original aside from some effects on Brown's vocals, so I guess it was tacked on simply to pad the album out to 10 tracks. .